American Marten: Profile and Information

 Feeding Habits

-Occasionally birds, fruit, nuts, insects and carrion are also consumed.
+Birds, fruit, nuts, insects, and carrion are occasionally consumed.
 Usually, American martens kill their prey with a fast, powerful bite on the back of the prey animal’s neck.

-American martens sometimes have fast-paced hunts in trees with a favourite prey item, red squirrels.
+American martens sometimes have fast-paced hunts in trees with a favorite prey item, red squirrels.
 Voles dominate diets throughout the geographical range of American martens.

-In general, the diet is more varied in summer than in winter, with summer diets containing more fruit, other vegetation and insects.
+Generally, the diet is more varied in summer than in winter, with summer diets containing more fruit, vegetation, and insects.

 Diet is generally more diverse in the eastern and southern parts of the distribution of American marten than in the western part.
 However, there is a high diversity in the Pacific States.

-American marten may be important seed dispersers; seeds generally pass through the untouched animal, and seeds are likely to germinate.
+American marten may be important seed dispersers; seeds generally pass through the untouched animal and are likely to germinate.

-One study from Chichagof Island, southeast Alaska, found that Alaska blueberry and oval leaf huckleberry seeds had higher germination rates after passing through the intestine of American marten compared to seeds that had dropped from the parent plant.
+One study from Chichagof Island, southeast Alaska, found that Alaska blueberry and oval leaf huckleberry seeds had higher germination rates after passing through American marten’s intestine than seeds that had dropped from the parent plant.

-Analysis of American marten movement and seed passage rates suggested that American marten could disperse long-distance seeds: 54% of the distances analysed were >0.3-mile (0.5 km).
+Analysis of American marten movement and seed passage rates suggested that American marten could disperse long-distance seeds: 54% of the distances analyzed were >0.3-mile (0.5 km).

 Predators

 Predators were not identified for American martens.
-Young martens, however, are likely to be vulnerable to large carnivores such as wolves or owls.
+Young martens are likely vulnerable to large carnivores such as wolves or owls.

-This species may probably be considered a pest since it limits the population of game species such as squirrels and rabbits.
-However, they live in areas that are typically sparsely inhabited by humans and are unlikely to harm humans.
+This species may be considered a pest since it limits the population of game species such as squirrels and rabbits.
+However, they live in areas typically sparsely inhabited by humans and are unlikely to harm humans.

 Pelt collection has depleted populations in many areas of the species range.
 Destruction of coniferous forest ecosystems has also contributed to a decline in numbers.